CALL FOR ABSTRACTS

 ‘Transitioning’ away from certain energy sources towards others comes with technical and social challenges.
 What material and ethical dilemmas, contradictions and achievements might emerge in the global search for more efficient, low-carbon, cleaner technologies?
 How do optimism and creativity figure in response to these dilemmas?

-We invite abstracts that engage with the question of energy transitions by responding to the themes and prompts above.
-Please identify one theme or question that your paper would align with, and submit your abstract (250 words max) via this portal, before the 6th August 2021 at 23:59 BST.
-Notification of acceptance will be given by the 16th August.
+We invited abstracts that engaged with the question of energy transitions by responding to the themes and prompts above.
+Abstracts were collected on the 6th of August and notification of acceptance was given by the 16th August.